eve199511/shape-key-mirror-plus/README.md

 ## 🧩 Description

-**Shape Key Mirror Plus** is a Blender add-on that enables accurate mirroring of shape key deltas across a specified axis.
-It supports objects with multiple disconnected parts, including those that were split but remain symmetric.
+**Shape Key Mirror Plus** is a Blender plugin that symmetrizes or mirrors shape key deformations based on a symmetric base shape.
+Designed to avoid errors commonly found in Blender’s default shape key mirroring, especially on complex multi-part meshes.

 This tool enhances Blender’s native shape key functionality by enabling: